The Cobweb (1917 film)

 The Cobweb is a 1917 British silent thriller film directed by Cecil M. Hepworth and starring Henry Edwards, Alma Taylor and Stewart Rome.
 A millionaire mistakenly believes that he has murdered his Mexican wife.
 It is based on the play The Cobweb by Naunton Davies and Leon M. Lion.

+Plot summary

+A millionaire is being blackmailed by his Mexican wife.
+He strangles her, and believes he killed her.
+However, she actually died of shock.